gboleda/gboleda.github.io/faq/impostor-syndrome.md

 ***But therapies are expensive.***

-Indeed, therapies cost money --and also time and energy.
+Indeed, therapies cost money ---and also time and energy.
 I'm afraid there's no getting around the time and energy parts, but if you are tight on money there are plenty of resources on the internet that can help.
 And you can recycle skills that you anyway have as a researcher to guide you in this search (such as the ability to seek and synthesize information, critically appraise methods, and focus on evidence-based results).
 I include some specific tips in what follows.

 First, **identify your triggers**.
 Do you feel like a fraud more often...